groundwater/federation/README.md

 ## Address Space

-Every emitted message is sent to an address on the network.
-Addresses look like both absolute an relative paths.
+Messages are sent to address that look like paths, both absolute and relative.

-- absolute path - `//america/whitehouse/president`
+- absolute path - `/america/whitehouse/president`
 - relative path - `vice-president`

 Relative paths are resolved to an absolute path based on the address of the sender.

     # given the following addresses
-    //canada/parliament/prime-minister <-- node A
+    /canada/parliament/prime-minister <-- node A
-    //canada/parliament/house-speaker  <-- node B
+    /canada/parliament/house-speaker  <-- node B

     # node A can message node B with the address `house-speaker`

 ## Message Handlers

-Emitted messages hint their type using a hash-tag (`#`).
+Emitted messages can hint at the type of message using a hash-tag (`#`).
 Nodes can choose to handle messages according to their hinted type.

     node.emit('planet-express/fry#package',package);

-The receiving node will be resolved to `fry`.
+The receiving node is `planet-express/fry`.
 Fry can catch that message with:

     node.on('#package',function(package){